-Access grant guidance and online application by visiting the following websites:
+Access grant guidance and online application by opening the following documents or visiting the following websites:

 The YHTI QI work is designed to support practices and health care systems in initiating one or more quality improvement processes that will support provider, youth and family awareness and engagement, as well as increase knowledge and skills, to support successful health care transition from pediatric to adult health care.
 Got Transition’s Six Core Elements will guide grantees through strategies recommended for transition.